Building Java Projects with Maven

 - <modelVersion> POM model version (always 4.0.0).

-- <groupId> Group or organization that the project belongs to.
-Often expressed as an inverted domain name.
+- <groupId> Group or organization that the project belongs.
+They are mostly inverted domain names.

 - <artifactId> Name to be given to the project’s library artifact (for example, the name of its JAR or WAR file).

-- <version> Version of the project that is being built.
+- <version> Version of the project you are building.

-- <packaging> How the project should be packaged.
-Defaults to "jar" for JAR file packaging.
-Use "war" for WAR file packaging.
+- <packaging> Defaults to jar for JAR file packaging.
+Use war for WAR file packaging.

 package hello; public class HelloWorld { public static void main(String[] args) { Greeter greeter = new Greeter(); System.out.println(greeter.sayHello()); } }